AndrasE/react-redux-calculator/README.md

 <h3 align="center">
   Calculator that built with React with Redux-Rtk mimicking
   <br>
-  the Windows calculators dynamic flow and other quirks.
+  the Windows calculators dynamic flow and other quirks
 </h3>

 <br/>